💱 Trade Calculator

 Money Rain Jackpot 77x Golden sky with collectible Sheckles falling alongside Jackpot mutation.

 Admin weather events also include some purely entertainment-focused sessions with no crop multipliers, like Sheckle Rain (collectible Sheckles fall from the sky), Jandel Storm (visual only), and Pool Party.
 These are worth joining for the community experience even if the farming value is zero.
 For a complete list of all admin weather events and their mutations, the mutations guide covers admin mutations separately.
+To see exactly how a Dawnbound or Voidtouched harvest affects your bottom line, run the numbers through the Profit Calculator with the admin mutation pre-loaded.

 🔥 Weather-Exclusive Mutations You Cannot Get Any Other Way